-Arguments in favor of live in relationship:
+Arguments in favour of live-in relationship:

 The partners are free to do according to their will.
 There are no restrictions and complications.
 The patriarchal society receives strong disapproval through this step.
 Women are also entitled to equal rights and freedom to live in relationship.
 This relationship helps in breaking endogamy.
-However, people mark it as deviance but in long term, it will result in proper social stability.
+However, people mark it as deviance but in the long term, it will result in proper social stability.

 Arguments against live in relationship: